skeeto/skeeto.github.com/_posts/2017-04-01-My-Journey-with-Touch-Typing-and-Vim.markdown

 few more times to pick up all sorts of things that didn't stick.
 This is one way that Emacs and Vim are a lot alike.

+Update: [*Practical Vim: Edit Text at the Speed of Thought*][pv] was recommended in the comments, and it's certainly a better place to start than the Vim user manual.
+Unlike the manual, it's opinionated and focuses on good habits, which is exactly what a newbie needs.

 One of my rules when learning Vim was to resist the urge to remap keys.
 I've done it a lot with Emacs: "Hmm, that's not very convenient.
 I'll change it."
 It means [my Emacs configuration][conf] is fairly